Solution Summary: H-Block

-An H-block, or double open-end unit, is a substitution material that can help reduce musculoskeletal disorder from lifting.
+An H-block, or double open-end unit, is a substitution material that can help reduce musculoskeletal disorders (MSDs) from lifting and carrying.
 The H-block is open on both ends which increases the space available for rebar and grout.

 H-block is open on both ends which allows masons to place the blocks around vertical rebar.
 This innovative design eliminates the need to lift the CMU above shoulder level reducing the risk for musculoskeletal disorder of the back and shoulder.